learn-co-students/hogwarts-sfo-web-012720/README.md

 * create an index displaying all hog tiles
 * render each hog name and picture in a tile
-* show the hog's details upon a user's click
+* show the hog's details upon a user's click1
 * filter the hogs that are greased
 * sort the hogs based on name
 * sort the hogs based on weight